 Throughout spring and summer, a variety of classes are held at the Conservation Garden Park.
 These classes will teach you how to conserve water in a beautiful and lush landscape.
 Most are free but seating is limited.
 For a schedule of upcoming classes and to register online go to Conservation Garden Park Events or call 801-256-4400.

 School Field Trips

-Environmental Encounters is an educational program involving free field trips to the Conservation Garden Park and optional online lesson plans for all grades.
+Environmental Encounters is an educational program involving free field trips to the Conservation Garden Park for all grades.
 Field trips last about an hour and involve moving through various garden exhibits about waterwise plant adaptations, soil properties, the water cycle, irrigation methods, water in Utah, etc.

 More information about school field trips can be found at the Environmental Encounters page or by calling 801-256-4400.

 Education Center Rentals

 Our Education Center allows for wide ranges of groups to learn principles of water conservation and sustainability.
 The Center is also available for rent for your family reunion, wedding, or corporate retreat.
 It was designed utilizing LEED (Leadership in Energy and Environmental Design) standards established by the U.S. Green Building Council (USGBC).
 More information about features, learning, and rental opportunities can be found on the Education Center web page.

 QWEL stands for Qualified Water Efficient Landscaper and is a training program for local landscape professional.
 It certifies landscapers in the art and science of waterwise landscaping, which means homeowners will have a better choice for their landscape than the traditional water-thirsty grass we’re all used to seeing.
 To become QWEL certified, 20 hours of training in QWEL classes must be completed, after which an exam must be passed.
 This training program began in California in 2007 and has been modified for our Utah landscapes and conditions.
 The program is currently offered in Salt Lake and Iron Counties.